dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 [^answer-slowdown]: `assert P;`.

-We now hope you know enough of `assume false;` to locate an assertion that makes verification slow.
+We now hope you know enough of `assume false;` to locate assertions that makes verification slow.
 Nest, we will describe some other strategies at the assertion level to figure out what happens and perhaps fix it.

 #### 24.8.2.2. `assert ... by {}` {#sec-verification-debugging-assert-by}